Sleep Medicine Fellowship

 During your clinical training at Bellevue, the VA NY Harbor Healthcare System, and NYU Langone, you learn to manage the full spectrum of sleep disorders, including sleep apnea, narcolepsy, insomnia, excessive daytime sleepiness, rapid eye movement (REM) sleep behavior disorder, parasomnia, and restless legs syndrome.

-Our specialists also provide comprehensive training in sleep disorder diagnostic tools, including scoring and interpretation of in-lab polysomnography, home modified polysomnography, multiple sleep latency testing, maintenance of wakefulness testing, and actigraphy.
-Supervised interpretation and didactic assessment of in-lab polysomnography results occurs at the NYU Langone Comprehensive Epilepsy Center—Sleep Center.
+Our specialists provide comprehensive training in sleep disorder diagnostic tools, including scoring and interpretation of in-lab polysomnography, home modified polysomnography, multiple sleep latency testing, maintenance of wakefulness testing, and actigraphy.
+Attending physicians supervise interpretation and didactic assessment of in-lab polysomnography results at the NYU Langone Comprehensive Epilepsy Center—Sleep Center.

 During the clinical year, you participate in a total of six half-days of clinic throughout the week, spread across the three clinical sites.
 Of that time, two half-days are protected for clinical and administrative follow-up, and two half-days are protected for research.

-You also attend mandatory clinical rotations in neurology and electroencephalogram (EEG) interpretation, pulmonary function testing, pediatric sleep medicine, otolaryngology, and sleep dentistry.
-The rotations are integrated into your clinical training, with dedicated time for each.
+You also attend clinical rotations in neurology and electroencephalogram (EEG) interpretation, pulmonary function testing, pediatric sleep medicine, otolaryngology, and sleep dentistry.
+These rotations are integrated into your clinical training, with dedicated time for each.

 Research Training for Fellows